zzzprojects/docs/entityframework-classic.net/pages/features/audit.md

 Try it: [NET Core](https://dotnetfiddle.net/b9dTrD) | [NET Framework](https://dotnetfiddle.net/JMVLsE)

 ### Displaying audit trail history
-Your application need to display the audit trail of all changes in a user interface.
+Your application needs to display the audit trail of all changes in a user interface.
 If your audit trail is saved in a database, you can retrieve and display audit entries by using your audit `DbSet<>`.

 ```csharp
 // Display